mui/mui-x/docs/data/data-grid/aggregation/aggregation.md

 ### For some columns

 In case you need to disable the aggregation on specific column(s), set the `aggregable` property on the respective column definition (`GridColDef`) to `false`.
-In the example below, the `title` and `year`' columns can not be aggregated.
+In the example below, the `title` and `year` columns can not be aggregated.

 {{"demo": "AggregationColDefAggregable.js", "bg": "inline", "defaultCodeOpen": false}}